Irfan-Hamid/irfan-hamid.github.io/README.md

 <details>
 <summary>View Details</summary>

-• Extracted and preprocessed text from PDF textbooks, formatted it into chunks and converted them into numerical embeddings
+- Extracted and preprocessed text from PDF textbooks, formatted it into chunks and converted them into numerical embeddings.

-• Designed a vector-based retrieval system to identify and extract relevant text chunks based on user queries
+- Designed a vector-based retrieval system to identify and extract relevant text chunks based on user queries.

-• Generated context-aware prompts using retrieved passages and utilized LLM (Google/GEMMA-7B-it) to produce accurate, context-driven responses to queries derived from textbook content
+- Generated context-aware prompts using retrieved passages and utilized LLM (Google/GEMMA-7B-it) to produce accurate, context-driven responses to queries derived from textbook content.

 </details>